-In a paper published in Nature Ecology & Evolution, Jetz — a professor of ecology and evolutionary biology and of the environment at Yale University — and his colleagues suggested a way to measure success in the path to 30x30.
+In a paper published in Nature Ecology & Evolution, Jetz — a professor of ecology and evolutionary biology and of the environment at Yale University — and his colleagues suggested a way to measure success.
 They urged leaders to focus on the outcomes of area-based conservation, and specifically the effective safeguarding of species.

 To do this, Jetz suggested, they assess and measure how much the establishment of protected areas has contributed to achieving minimum levels of biodiversity protection for a region or nation.
 In fact, the Species Protection Index estimates this by aggregating tens of thousands of species distribution maps derived from remote-sensing data.
 These species maps are an example of essential biodiversity variables.
 These measurements are designed to work anywhere on the globe, setting a common standard for measuring biodiversity change.